 On 26 January 1972, four Indigenous men (Michael Anderson, Billie Craigie, Bert Williams and Tony Coorey) set up a beach umbrella on the lawns opposite Parliament House in Canberra.

-Labelled the ‘Aboriginal Embassy’, the sit-in protest was symbolic of the fact that the government’s statement had made Indigenous Australians, in the words of Gary Foley, ‘aliens in our own land, so like other aliens, we needed an embassy'.
+Labelled the ‘Aboriginal Embassy’, the sit-in protest was symbolic of the fact that the government had made Indigenous Australians (in the words of Gary Foley), ‘aliens in our own land'.
+"So like other aliens, we needed an embassy," he said.

 8. You should know about...
 Archie Roach's 1988 protest song, 'Keep your handouts, give us back our land"

-Recently A.B.Original's January 26th song caused some controversy with its staunch anti-Australia Day message, but there have been others protesting this celebration in the past.
-Midnight Oil most famously released protests songs about Aboriginal land and government mistreatment, but Archie Roach's 'Keep your handouts give us back our land' is a damning condemnation of racism in Australia and the 1988 bicentennial celebrations.
-It contains the lyrics, "200 years is a long long time, 200 years we've been towing the line but no more, we say no more, no we've got nothing to be happy for, no, no. What we need is our independence, something to keep for our descendants before it's too late, no there's nothing here for us in '88.
-(Chorus) You might think that we already have too much, and you say the government has given us enough, but here's one you'll never understand: just keep your handouts, give us back our land."
+200 years is a long long time, 200 years we've been toeing the line but no more, we say no more, no we've got nothing to be happy for, no, no. What we need is our independence, something to keep for our descendants before it's too late, no there's nothing here for us in '88.

 9. You should know that...
-Australia Day was not consistently celebrated on the 26th of January as a public holiday in all states and territories until 1994
+Australia Day was not consistently celebrated on 26 January as a public holiday in all states and territories until 1994

 Even though the name 'Australia Day' dates back to the early 1900s, the nation taking it as an official public holiday is a much more recent development.

-10. You should that...
-The triple j Hottest 100 wasn't always on the 26th of January
+10. You should know that...
+The triple j Hottest 100 wasn't always on the 26 January